 Before the arrival of Ziryab, Europeans were changing their wardrobes twice a year.
 The black bird advised them to add two collections, to stick to the 4 seasons.
 This is how this indissociable habit from the western fashion till date was born, where we speak of summer-autumn-winter-spring collections.
 Ziryab also spread the use of more colorful fabrics and the use of salt in laundry which was making clothes cleaner.
 Women at that time used to wear long hair just divided by a stripe in the middle.
-Ziryab introduced a number of new hairstyles, among which the fringe made a fury.
+Ziryab introduced a number of new hairstyles, among which the very successful fringe.

 He invented or at least popularized the use of toothpaste, and added to its functionality that pleasant taste notion that is known today.
 He created a cosmetology school and popularized the depilatory cream, the eyebrow care for women and the shaving for men.
 He created and popularized perfumes and deodorants, prompted the inhabitants to take two showers a day.
 He made himself the master of fashion in Europe.
 The least of his recommendations and innovations were applied already.
 He became a celebrity.